Dedrknex8/DSA_NOTES/JAVA_DSA/CN/Computer Networks.md

 ## Structure of Computer Network

-This basically defines the structure of netwrok from the source of the networkl
+This basically defines the structure of netwrok from the source of the network